ziemowit-s/neuron_get_started/README.md

 * `pip install netpyne-ui`

 # Test all

-If you want to run it from IDE, preferably start IDE from the console to make sure PYTHONPATH is correctly loaded.
+* If you want to run it from IDE, preferably start IDE from the console to make sure PYTHONPATH is correctly loaded.

-* clone the repository:
+* run `t1.py`